rancher/rancher-docs/versioned_docs/version-2.0-2.4/pages-for-subheaders/rancher-security.md

 ### Third-party Penetration Test Reports

 Rancher periodically hires third parties to perform security audits and penetration tests of the Rancher 2.x software stack.
 The environments under test follow the Rancher provided hardening guides at the time of the testing.
-Results are posted when the third party has also verified fixes classified MEDIUM or above.
+Previous penetration test reports are available below.

 Results: